Lendfme/oraclesystem/README.md

 ### Value

-Calculate median and average, if they differ by less than 1%, we think all prices are valid, so we use the median as the price to feed.
+Calculate median and compare the median value to each value, if they differ by less than 1%, we think all prices are valid, so we use the median as the price to feed.

+_Notice: more details on median calculations, you can find at [here](./src/helpers/strategy.png)_

-When try to set a new price, we will determine whether the price exceeds the price of the `pendingAnchor` which is set in the contract `PriceOracle.sol` by 10%.
-If so, after feeding this price, if admin does not update value of the `pendingAnchor`, we can not set a price that exceeds 10% in an hour.
+_Notice: when we set the price has exceeded the price of the `pendingAnchor` by ±10%, the final price will be ±10% of the `pendingAnchor` price, if admin does not update value of the `pendingAnchor`, we can not set a price that exceeds ±10% in an hour._

+## Guide:

 ### Install